Arthi-chaud/Meelo/README.md

   - Album
     - Releases
   - Songs
-    - Primary and secondary artists (look over [here](https://arthi-chaud.github.io/Meelo/featuring-artists))
+    - Primary and secondary artists
     - Tracks
     - Versions
 - Access, stream, and download songs from your server